 Hardiness: Zones 3-8a

-Care: Prune to one leader when young to develop good form and structure.
+Care: Prune to one leader when young to develop good form and structure; prune in autumn to shape and conrol size.

 Pests and Diseases: Mimosa webworm, borers, pod gall midge, spider mites, bagworms, leafminers, aphids, and canker